 Global Investment Committee

-The Global Investment Committee is responsible for monitoring the risk and performance of all investment capabilities across our global buisness and meets quarterly.
+The Global Investment Committee is responsible for monitoring the risk and performance of all investment capabilities across our global business and meets quarterly.
 The committee is chaired by the CEO and includes the Chief Investment officers of each asset class except unlisted infrastructure.

 Climate change, and in particular the carbon footprinting of portfolios, was raised at the Global Investment Committee in March 2016.
 In December 2016 we appointed MCSI to provide carbon and related data which we are now reporting to the committee and publicly.